zhangbsn-gt/developer.gov.sg/collections/_communities/building-a-community/resources/interview-with-mindy-lim.md

 I still remember vividly my first encounter with the community!
 It was Data Science Connect 6 which also happened to coincide with the first anniversary of our DSC community Meetups.
 I recalled the execution was challenging; we used a new venue for the first time and ambitiously organised an additional roadshow to highlight training programmes for our members.

-<p style="text-align: center;"><i>“A classic case of doing too many new things and trying to fit them all in a single day.
+<p class="has-text-center"><i>“A classic case of doing too many new things and trying to fit them all in a single day.
 Luckily, the turnout was exceptional!
 We received great feedback that was valuable in helping us shape other initiatives we had for future events.”</i></p>

 ### Is there anything you would have done differently?